Hayes, Hillingdon: Sport

 Rugby football is represented by two Hayes clubs.
 Hayes RFC compete in the Middlesex Merit Development League, alongside London Welsh Amateurs, and teams from Hanwell, Chiswick and Whitton; Hayes RFC's home-ground is The Pavilions, Grosvenor Playing Fields, Kingshill Avenue, Hayes UB4 8BZ.
 Hillingdon Abbots RFC compete in the Herts/Middlesex 2 league; Hillingdon Abbots RFC's home-ground is Pole Hill Open Spaces, Gainsborough Road, Hayes UB4 8PS.

 Hayes Amateur Boxing Club was formed in 1948.
 Trainer Dickie Gunn started the club at Hayes's Townfield School.
 Interim locations included St Christopher's Approved School and Harlington Scout Hut, until in 1978 the club was granted a piece of land at the back of Judge Heath Lane Sports Centre.
 A concerted effort by club-trainers, boxers and committee-members produced for the club a purpose-built gym.
 In 2006 the land on which the gym was built was sold for development, and, following a campaign, a replacement facility was built to the front of the former Hayes Stadium.
 From its formation, the club has produced successful boxers at national competition level.
 Chris Finnegan represented the pinnacle of the club's success, winning the 1966 Amateur Boxing Association Middleweight title, before going on to win the Olympic Middleweight gold medal in 1968.

-Hayes Bowls Club manages one of Hillingdon's twelve bowling greens, at Botwell Green, Central Avenue, Hayes.
-The green is used for club and public bowling, with green-fees payable to the club.
+Hayes Bowls Club (at Botwell Green, Central Avenue) is one of thirteen bowling clubs in Hillingdon.

 On 24 July 2012, Hayes was the gateway for the Olympic Torch's passage into Hillingdon borough in the 2012 Summer Olympics torch relay; the route traversed North Hyde Road and Dawley Road.

-Geography

-Hayes (inc. Harlington and Yeading) is located next to Southall, Yiewsley, West Drayton, Hillingdon, Northolt and Cranford.

-Hayes has several parks and public gardens, including: Barra Hall Park, Minet Country Park, the Norman Leddy Memorial Gardens, and Lake Farm Country Park.